webmaster442/XAMLPowerToys2015/README.md

 ---------------------------------------

-Visual Studio 2015 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, and WPF.
+Visual Studio 2015 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, WPF, and **Silverlight**.

 See the [changelog](CHANGELOG.md) for changes and roadmap.